High Point Academy will begin on Monday, August 19th 2019. The last day of school will be on Thursday, May 28th, 2020.

 While High Point Academy will not offer a separate gifted and talented program, students will have the opportunity to engage in projects that will allow gifted and talented students to go more in depth with particular concepts.
 Middle school students will be challenged through access to high school credits as early as 8th grade.
 The high school plan includes rigorous academic yearly growth expectations as well as enrichment activities in fine arts, projects and products, and leadership and service learning.
 These course offerings will ensure that the needs of gifted and talented students are being met.

-Currently, HPA has a National Junior Honor Society Chapter.
-With the addition of upper grades, a National Honor Society chapter will be added.
+HPA has a National Junior Honor Society Chapter and a National Honor Society chapter.

 HPA does not currently offer a hot lunch program.
 All students are required to furnish their own lunch.
 Our goal is to have a hot lunch program in the next few years.